-Personal property seized under the bill's civil forfeiture provisions would not be subject to any other action to recover personal property, but would be considered to be in the custody of the seizing agency subject only to the bill, or to an order and judgment of the court having jurisdiction over the civil forfeiture proceedings.
+Personal or intangible property seized under the bill's civil forfeiture provisions would not be subject to any other action to recover personal property, but would be considered to be in the custody of the seizing agency subject only to the bill, or to an order and judgment of the court having jurisdiction over the civil forfeiture proceedings.

 Civil forfeiture; notices.
-When personal property was seized, the seizing agency would have to immediately notify the prosecuting agency of the seizure and the intent to forfeit and dispose of the property under the bill.
+When personal or intangible property was seized, the seizing agency would have to immediately notify the prosecuting agency of the seizure and the intent to forfeit and dispose of the property under the bill.
 Within 14 days after seizure or filing of a lien notice (although an extension could be granted), the prosecuting agency would notify by certified mail various persons of the intent to forfeit and dispose of the property.
-Notice would be given to: the person charged, if charges had been filed; each person with a known ownership interest in the property; each mortgagee, person holding a security interest, or person having a lien that appeared on a certificate of title or was on file with the secretary of state or appropriate register of deeds; holders of preferred ship mortgages; persons with recorded security interests in aircraft; each person with a known security interest in the property; and, each victim of the crime.
+Notice would be given to: the person charged, if charges had been filed; each person known or appearing to have an ownership interest in the property; each mortgagee, person holding a security interest, or person having a lien that appeared on a certificate of title or was on file with the secretary of state or appropriate register of deeds; holders of preferred ship mortgages; persons with recorded security interests in aircraft; each person with a known security interest in the property; and, each victim of the crime.
 If notice by certified mail could not be accomplished, notice would be published in a newspaper of general circulation in the county.

-Civil forfeiture: competing interests.
+Civil forfeiture; competing interests.
 Someone claiming an interest in property or proceeds subject to forfeiture could file a verified claim with the prosecuting agency within 28 days after the last date of published notice or within 21 days after receipt of actual notice.
 If no claim was forfeited within the specified period, the prosecuting agency would declare the property forfeited and would dispose of the property as prescribed by the bill.
 If a claim was filed, the prosecuting agency would institute a civil in rem forfeiture action within seven days after the deadline for filing a claim.

 Civil forfeiture; proceeding, burden of proof.
-At the civil forfeiture proceeding, the court would act as the trier of fact, and the prosecuting agency would have the burden of proving both of the following by a preponderance of the evidence: that the property was subject to civil forfeiture, and that the person claiming an ownership or security interest had actual prior knowledge of the commission of the offense listed in the definition of racketeering.
+At the civil forfeiture proceeding, the court would act as the trier of fact, and the prosecuting agency would have the burden of proving both of the following by clear and convincing evidence: that the property was subject to civil forfeiture, and that the person claiming an ownership or security interest or an interest as a land contract vendor had actual prior knowledge of the commission of the offense listed in the definition of racketeering.